 Being a lightning rod is also helpful when there is a boardroom bully, internal cliques, an unpaid founding director who will not leave, or a board that has decided to dismiss the executive director–the one who has arranged for the consultancy.
 Issues related to a capital project, a compressed timeline, an unrealistic campaign goal, or casually taking on debt, definitely attract a charge.

 The first time and often the second time of carrying the charge come as a surprise.
 Gradually, however, knowing that the charge is likely and defusing it to help the museum, team or individual move forward feels more like an opportunity.
-A well-placed question, a few sidebar conversations, a new timeframe, rethinking the agenda, or calling the question can open up dialogue, create a sense of relief, or allow a graceful exit.
+A well-placed question, a few sidebar conversations, a new timeframe, rethinking the agenda, or calling the question can open up dialogue, create a sense of relief, or allow a graceful exit for a needed departure.

 When circumstances change, when an organization grows, when pressures in one area of an organization mount, an organization and its people can feel off-kilter and out of alignment.
 Lack of alignment can place a drag on an organization’s performance and put a drain on its resources.
 Its organizational efforts feel uncoordinated, difficult, and frustratingly unproductive.